ReevesA1/ansible-bootstrap/README.md

 	-  Change complex password to simple
    	    -  go to `sudo gedit /etc/pam.d/common-password` and overwrite the  bottom section with the code below.
    	    -  Once changed use the `passwd` command to change to my normal password.
-	- Update with `sudo apt update && sudo apt upgrade` it will ask to overwrite "pam password file" choose no
+	- Update with `sudo apt update && sudo apt upgrade` it will ask to overwrite "pam password file" choose NO!!!S
 	- delete old parallel User from GUI